natzar/pythonSimpleCrawlerBot/README.md

 ## Prerequisites

-Ensure you have Python 3.x installed on your system.
+Ensure you have *Python >= 3.10* installed on your system.
 You can verify using:

 ```bash
 python --version